Posts

 Image

 MUSCLE BUILDING IN WOMEN Muscle building in women is often misunderstood, but the science paints a much more nuanced—and encouraging—picture than most people realize.
 Baseline Differences: Women typically start with less muscle mass than men due to hormonal differences.
 Testosterone, present at higher levels in men, is a key driver for muscle growth and maintenance.
 On average, women have about 40% less upper body muscle than men.
 In contrast, the difference in lower body muscle is less pronounced for individuals of similar age and activity (Journal of Applied Physiology).
 This doesn't mean can't—it simply means they're from a different starting point.
-Muscle Growth Response to Training: Interestingly, when women and men follow the same resistance training programs, their relative muscle size and strength improvements are similar.
-While women may not reach the same absolute levels of muscle mass or strength as men, the percentage gains from their starting points are just a...
+Muscle Growth Response to Training: Interestingly, when women and men follow the same resistance training programs, their relative improvements in muscle size and strength are similar.
+While women may not reach the same absolute levels of muscle mass or strength as men, the percentage gains from their starting points are jus...